 In Mississippi, the state allows each district to set its own open enrollment policies; the state only requires districts to offer open enrollment if parents live 30 miles away from their child’s assigned school.
-“Open enrollment” allows parents to send their children to any public school, regardless of where it is located.
-Mississippi parents parents should check with their local school district if they wish to participate in open enrollment.
+“Open enrollment” refers to whether parents can send their children to any public school, regardless of where it is located.
+Mississippi parents should check with their local school district if they wish to participate in open enrollment.

 Depending on where you live in Mississippi, you might have access to a public charter school.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they enjoy extra freedom to innovate with curriculum and learning methods and are accountable to authorizing bodies for results.